adadlani1/PythonLibrarySys/README.txt

 ----DISCLAIMER----
 The system when searching for a book is case sensitive so the user needs to enter name of the book accurately.

+In bookreturn.py, if the book has not been successfully returned i.e. it is still available, it will not display any message and ask you to type menu or return to try again.